ldietsche/Springboard_Course/Capstone Project 2/Capstone_Project 2_Report.md

 | BIC   | -202.58 | -202.37 |-202.15  | -201.93 |-201.70 |
 | FPE   | 2.31    |  2.36   |2.42     | 2.49    |2.56    |
 | HQIC  | -203.60 | -203.52 | -203.43 | -203.34 |-203.24 |

+Considering the statistical output above it makes sense to select the model with lag 1.
+The reason for that is that FPE increases with the lags, whereas the AIC, BIC, and HQIC stays more or less constant.

 ## Results
 - a lot more variance than just